Addiction, Treatment and Recovery

 CEO Serves As Expert For Local Clinton Health Matters Initiative

-John Schwarzlose, President and CEO of the Betty Ford Center, was recently invited to serve as a content expert for the ‘Clinton Health Matters Initiative Coachella Valley Blueprint’ development session.
+John Schwarzlose, CEO Emeritus of the Betty Ford Center, was recently invited to serve as a content expert for the ‘Clinton Health Matters Initiative Coachella Valley Blueprint’ development session.

 The vision of the Clinton Health Matters Initiative (CHMI) is to improve the health and well-being of all people in the United States by activating individuals, communities, and corporations to contribute to the health of others through individual, systems, and investment actions.